jiedwards/calorieControl/README.md

 ## Getting Started
 ----

-Firstly, the project has way too many files in order to upload onto GitHub therefore a document has been provided with a download link.

-Unzip the downloaded file; note there are two seperate folders:
+Download the folders in the repo, there are two available:

 * A folder containing the server (Eclipse/IntelliJ)
 * Another containing the app (Android Studio)